 Despite feeling close with a few girls on my floor, I soon began to feel alienated and began to believe the lies that I was a “goody two shoes” and too sheltered, too much of a freak to be anyone’s friend.
 Luckily, my roommate at the time, still liked me and we decided to live together the following year.

-Besides school and my faith, my freshman year at Bethel became the place where I solidly began to believe another lie.
+Despite being one of the most joyful years of my life, my freshman year of college was when I solidly began to believe another lie.
 A lie that had slipped into my mind around the time of puberty.
 A lie that would again spur me into another slippery, dark and deep rut of depression.